Gopal-Khadka/DevGram/PROCEDURES.md

 ### Adding Page Spinner

 If the user has slow internet connection during authentication, the page is gonna show a spinner while the authentication is being done in the background.

+### Fixing A Possible SignUp Issue

+While signing up the user, we check if the email and password already exists.
+What if the user tries to take the existing username?
+There are no checks for that.
+Not yet !
+We are going to run a query on the `firestore` DB tp check if the username already exists.
+If it does, a toast will be thrown to the user.Else, user will be logged in.